dinarcon/reactjs_basics/README.md

 Example app created by [Mauricio Dinarte](https://www.drupal.org/u/dinarcon) ([@dinarcon](https://twitter.com/dinarcon)) to explain React JS concepts.

 You need to serve the files from a web server.
 Any language's built-in server will work.
-For example, to run using PHP open the terminal, change directory into the app's code, and run:
+Open the terminal, change directory into the app's code, and run the web server.
+Below are some alternatives for different languages:

 ```
-php -S localhost:9000
+php -S localhost:5500
 ```

-The open your browser at http://localhost:9000/
+Then open your browser at http://localhost:5500/

-Using React Dev Tools for your browser is highly recommended.
+Using the React Dev Tools extension for your browser is highly recommended.

-The app is also available on [CodeSandox](https://codesandbox.io/s/movie-rating-app-hlpm9)

-The starter template is https://codesandbox.io/s/react-elements-2evb7